Legal issues with BitTorrent: Sweden: Pirate Bay

 The Pirate Bay torrent website, formed by a Swedish anti-copyright group, is notorious for the "legal threats" section of its website in which letters and replies on the subject of alleged copyright infringements are publicly displayed.
 On 31 May 2006, their servers in Sweden were raided by Swedish police on allegations by the MPAA of copyright infringement.
 The site was back online in less than 72 hours, and returned to Sweden, accompanied by public and media backlash against the government's actions.
 Steal This Film, was made to cover these incidents.
 On 17 April 2009, as a result of the trial following the raid, the site's four co-founders were sentenced to one year of jail time each and to collectively pay 30 million SEK in damages.
 All the defendants appealed the decision, although two later served their sentences.
 In 2012, to minimize legal exposure and save computer resources, The Pirate Bay entirely switched to providing plaintext magnet links instead of traditional torrent files.
 As the most popular and well-known facilitator of copyright infringement, The Pirate Bay continues to shift between different hosting facilities and domain registrars in the face of legal prosecution and shutdown threats.
 Telenor was recently forced to ban the DNS of TPB (although other cloud based clones still are available).

+Greece: P2planet

+In May 2025, a Greek national was found guilty of his involvement in the operation of torrent site p2planet.net receiving a five year sentence and resulting in the convicted person being taken immediately to prison.